 Step 6: Modify Picture and Sound Settings

-To make audio/Sound settings changes navigate back out into main menu then “Audio/Sound.”
+To make audio/Sound settings changes navigate back out into the main menu then “Audio/Sound.”

 On your source device, picture and sound settings may be adjusted through its Settings or Options Menu; for instructions on how to manage these options best please consult its User Manual.